YottaDB/YDBDoc/MessageRecovery/errors.rst

 DBSHMNAMEDIFF
 -----------------

-DBSHMNAMEDIFF, Database file ffff points to shared memory mmmm which points to a different database file
+DBSHMNAMEDIFF, Database file ffff points to shared memory (id = mmmm) which points to a different database file xxxx

 Run Time Error: Database access gives this error, if the database is copied or moved without properly closing it.
 This error indicates that database ffff and shared memory mmmmm do not correspond to each other.